CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 Instead of manually setting the crystal structure, you can utilize the ASE Atoms object, which stores information about the chemical and crystal structure of a system.
 By defining the ASE Atoms object, you can automatically set QE flags related to the chemical and crystal structure, such as `nat`, `ntyp`, `ibrav`, and generate the necessary `ATOMIC_SPECIES` and `ATOMIC_POSITIONS` cards in the QE input file.

 You can define an ASE Atoms object for bulk Si by either manually setting the structure or loading a CIF file or relevant structure files.
-In this case, we will load a CIF file obtained from the [Materials Project](https://next-gen.materialsproject.org) database.
+In this case, we will load a CIF file obtained from the [Materials Project](https://next-gen.materialsproject.org) or other relevant materials database.

 ```
 from ase.io import read